lachlan-ibm/ibmvia_autoconf/examples/federation_demo/README.md

 - mapping_rules.zip
 - idpkeys.p12
 - spkeys.p12
-- psotgresql.pem
+- postgresql.pem
 - ldap.pem
 - idp.pem
 - sp.pem
 - fed.env

 The mapping rule files can be downloaded from the [federation demo] (https://www.github.com/lachlan-ibm) directory.
-The X.509 certificates (and corresponding keys) and `fed.env` should be generated with the above commands.
+The X.509 certificates (and corresponding keys) and `fed.env` should be generated and deployed to the appropriate Kubernetes objects with the above commands.

 Configuration Steps
 -------------------